-- Propane smokers are very affordable – while not as cheap as charcoal units, they are on par with electric one in terms of price (natural gas units will cost you more).
+- Propane smokers are very affordable – while not as cheap as charcoal units, they are on par with electric ones in terms of price (natural gas units will cost you more).

 - Propane gas smokers are easy to set up, use and clean – they will also offer you years of dependable operation

-- Gas fuel is very cost-effective – while slightly more expensive than electric, it is cheaper than charcoal or wood
+- Gas fuel is very cost-effective – while slightly more expensive than electricity, it is cheaper than charcoal or wood

 - Temperature is easily maintained with gas smokers.
 Almost on par with electric smokers in this respect, they offer greater control over temperature and cooking time than either wood or charcoal.

 - Though more flavorful than their electric counterparts, propane and natural gas fish smokers will not give you the robust, smoky taste you get with either charcoal or wood pellet smokers.